Your students will love rolling the dice!

 You’ll need two dice that are perfect cubes.
 This will make a big difference in how your dice roll, so you might have to do a little searching to find the perfect size.
 Once you create the dice, tape or glue the activities onto each side of one dice.
 On the other dice, mark the sides with each number from one to six.

 Organize six different recycling bins, each assigned a number between one and six.
 We recommend scattering the recycling bins out in a big circle.
 Or if you want an added challenge for students, spread them out all over the gym, really making students work for each one!
 In the play area, you’ll also want to have a pile of bottles or cans that need recycling.
 This is what students will be carrying during the game.

-Step 3: Roll the dice and follow the instructions.
+Step 3: Have students roll the dice and follow the instructions

 First, designate two students as the first two to roll the dice.
 Have them do this at the same time!
 Once they roll, the students have their instructions on what bin they need to go to and how they need to get there.
 They should each grab a bottle or can and race to place it in the designated recycling bin.
 Remember, though, they have to do the action item on the dice the entire time.

 Step 4: Keep the momentum going!

 The two students who make it back first get to roll the dice next!
 Wait until everyone is back and then start racing again!